seirana/WESscDRS/README.md

 !!
 UNDER CONSTRUCTION!
 # WESscDRS
-WESscDRS is a Nexflow pipeline designed to link scRNA-seq with polygenic disease risk at the single-cell resolution, independent of annotated cell types, and suggest drugs for the disease.
+WESscDRS is designed to link scRNA-seq with polygenic disease risk at the single-cell resolution, independent of annotated cell types, and suggest drugs for the disease.

 It provides comprehensive functionalities for:
  - WESscDRS Identifying cells exhibiting excess expression across disease-associated genes implicated by Whole Exome Sequencing (WES).

-The pipeline is compatible with any Linux system and requires only two dependencies:
- - Nextflow (workflow manager)
- - Singularity  (as the container engine)

 In the [Quick Start](#quick-start) section, you can follow the instructions to install the requirements and run simple samples.
 To learn more about the functions, refer to the [Documentations](#documentations).
 Additionally, there, you can find detailed instructions on the data type and formats required as input for the WESscDRS function.